 Step #1.
 Press the Digital Crown on your Apple Watch.

 Step #3.
-Tap on ECG app on your Apple Watch.
+Tap on the ECG app on your Apple Watch.

 Step #4.
 Now rest your arms on a table or in your lap → Next, hold your finger on the Digital Crown of the watch for 30 seconds.
 The watch will start taking your ECG as you can see that serrated line with regular spikes.